-The genome harbors additional codes.
+The genome harbors multiple codes.
 The genetic code was just the first one to be discovered.
-In order to decipher and decode the genome, we need to make a Biological Rosetta stone.
+In order to decipher and decode the genome, we need to establish a Biological Rosetta stone.
 Our research is dedicated to achieving this goal.

-To decipher encoding rules, we use an iterative approach, which begins with a model-based design of DNA sequences, synthetic biology experiments, analysis using advanced bioinformatic, thermodynamic, and stochastic models.
-The results of the experiments and analysis feed-back on the design model, which generates an improved set of sequences until a robust model for the encoding rules is generated.
+We begin with a model-based design of DNA sequences, followed by synthetic biology experiments, and analysis using advanced bioinformatic, thermodynamic, and stochastic models.
+The results of the experiments and analysis provide feedback to the design model, which then generates an improved set of sequences.
+This process is repeated until a robust model for the encoding rules is generated.

 We design and construct oligo libraries of tens of thousands of synthetic DNA sequences using various numerical approaches.

 We use state-of-the-art liquid automated robotics, next generation sequencing and time-lapse imaging to carry out our measurements.

 We carry out our experiments in vivo in a host of model cell lines: bacteria, yeast, mammalian cell lines.